-Davidon mantal Ind Younger Toddlers 8 to 21 months Developmental Ind Older Toddlers 18 to 36 months icators Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Explore space with their bodies (fit self into large box, crawl under table, climb over low walls).
+Developmental In ndicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoole 36 to 48 months rs Older Preschoolers 48 to 60+ months Examine different shapes by exploring (banging blocks on the floor, rolling balls).
+MTE- 4a Attempt to put objects into other objects (such as putting pieces into holes or other spaces).
+MTE-4b Explore space with their bodies (fit self into large box, crawl under table, climb over low walls).
 MTE-4c Put basic shapes into a shape sorter using trial and error.
 MTE-4d Respond to and begin to use words describing positions (in, on, over, under, etc.).
 MTE-4e Name or match a few 2- and 3-dimensional shapes (circle, square, cylinder).
 MTE-4f Stack or line up blocks that are the same shape.
 MTE-4g Complete shape sorter with intention.
 MTE-4h Respond to and begin to use words describing positions (in, on, over, under, etc.).
 MTE-4i Name or match a few 2- and 3-dimensional shapes (circle, sphere, square, triangle, cone) and describe their differences.
 MTE-4j Stack or line up blocks that are the same shape.
 MTE-4k Consistently use a variety of words for positions in space (in, on, over, under, etc.), and follow directions using these words.
-MTE-4l Use 2- and 3-dimensional shapes to represent real world objects (say, "We are building a castle and we need a round block for the tunnel."
+MTE-4I Use 2- and 3-dimensional shapes to represent real world objects (say, "We are building a castle and we need a round block for the tunnel."
 "I glued a circle and a square on my picture to make a house.").
 MTE-4m Identify basic 2- and 3-dimensional shapes (square, circle, triangle) in the environment.
-MTE-4n Name basic 2 and 3-dimensional shapes (square, prism, circle, sphere, triangle, pyramid, 8 to 21 months • Explore space with their bodies (fit self into large box, crawl under table, climb over low walls).
-MTE-4c • Put basic shapes into a shape sorter using trial and error.
-8 to 21 months Explore space with their bodies (fit self into large box, crawl under table, climb over low walls).
-MTE-4c Put basic shapes into a shape sorter using trial and error.
-MTE-4d Stack or line up blocks that are the same shape.
-MTE-4g Complete shape sorter 8 to 21 months 18 to 36 months 26 to 48 months Respond to and begin to use words describing positions (in, on, over, under table, climb over low walls).
-MTE-4c Name or match a few Put basic shapes into a shape sorter using trial and error.
-MTE-4d Name or match a few and 3-dimensional shapes (circle, square, cylinder).
-MTE-4f Stack or line up blocks that are the same shape.
-Complete shape sorter characteristics using informal descriptive and geometric round.").
-MTE-40 attributes ("That's a triangle; it's pointy."
-"It's a circle because it's
+MTE-4n Name basic 2 and 3-dimensional shapes (square, prism, circle, sphere, triangle, pyramid, hexagon), and describe their characteristics using informal descriptive and geometric attributes ("That's a triangle; it's pointy."
+"It's a circle because it's round.").
+MTE-4o